datarisk-io/mlops_codex/docs/source/deploying.rst

 As you can see deploying a model already trained in Neomaril requires less information (the AutoML models require only 2 parameters).

 Those methods return a :py:class:`neomaril_codex.model.NeomarilModel`.
 You can use the *wait_for_ready* parameter on the deployment method or call the :py:meth:`neomaril_codex.model.NeomarilModel.wait_ready` to make sure the :py:class:`neomaril_codex.model.NeomarilModel` instance is ready to use.
-We will install the model depedencies (if you are promoting a training we will use the same as the training execution), and run some tests.
+We will install the model dependencies (if you are promoting a training we will use the same as the training execution), and run some tests.
 For the sync models we require a sample JSON of the expected schema for the API.

 If the deployment succeeds you can start using your model.